bbarr/kisschema/README.md

 * types.shape
 * types.arrayOf
 * types.objectOf

-  * any of the above can be followed with .isRequired
+*any of the above types can be followed with .isRequired*

 * validate(schema, obj, opts={})
   * returns null if passes, or an array of error messages if doesn't pass